+Writing is taught under the Balanced Literacy framework and contains the components of writing workshop.
 The intermediate grades use many different materials and methods when teaching writing.
 The teachers develop lessons using writer's notebooks and the writing process.
 A mini-lesson is taught at the beginning of the lesson and the students use the acquired skills to write in their writing notebooks.
-The intermediate grades also complete several novel studies throughout the year.
 Writing is integrated in all content areas.